-C) 3/5 or 4/5 Status: Employees consistently (every payroll) working a minimum of 24 hours per week are eligible for benefits on a pro-rated basis.
-Employees working 4/5 status consistently work a minimum of 32 hours.
+C) 3/5 or 4/5 Status: Employees consistently (every payroll) working a minimum of twenty-four (24) hours per week are eligible for benefits on a pro-rated basis.
+Employees working 4/5 status consistently work a minimum of Thirty-Two (32) hours and are eligible for benefits on a pro-rated basis.

-D) Full-time Status: Employees working thirty-five (35) hours (seven (7) hours a day, five (5) days a week) or thirty-six (36) hours (twelve (12) hours a day, three (3) days a week) accrue earned time and extended sick leave at the same rate as employees who work forty (40) hours (eight (8) hours a day, five (5) days a week).
+D) Full-time Status: Employees consistently (every payroll) working a minimum of thirty-five (35) hours or more per week.
+Employees working thirty-five (35) hours (seven (7) hours a day, five (5) days a week) or thirty-six (36) hours (twelve (12) hours a day, three (3) days a week) accrue earned time and extended medical leave at the same rate as employees who work forty (40) hours (eight (8) hours a day, five (5) days a week).